bcgov/von-network/docs/Indy-CLI.md

 This repository includes a fully containerized `indy-cli` environment, allowing you to use the `indy-cli` without ever having to build or install the `indy-sdk` or any of its dependencies on your machine.

 The following `indy-cli` examples are performed using a local instance of `von-network`, however the `indy-cli` environment can be connected to any number of `indy` ledgers.
 In order to use some `indy-cli` commands you'll need to have a DID already registered on that network.
-The process of stating the `indy-cli` and generating a local wallet will generate the DID and Verkey you could then have registered on that network.
+The process of starting the `indy-cli` and generating a local wallet will generate the DID and Verkey you could then have registered on that network.

 ## Example Prerequisites